Accessing the train

 Note that there is no catering benefit to travel in first class

-(5) If you have a valid Eurail, InterRail or Swiss Travel Pass, or Saver Day Pass you can travel in the panoramic cars on The Bernina Express if you pay a supplementary charge.
+(5) If you have a valid Eurail, InterRail or Swiss Travel Pass, or Saver Day Pass you can travel in the panoramic cars on The Bernina Express by only paying the reservation fee.

-But if you will be using a rail pass, you can board into the ordinary coaches/cars without paying a supplement.
+But if you will be using a rail pass, you can board into the ordinary coaches/cars which don't require a reservation.

-(6) If you don't have a rail pass and want to travel in the panoramic cars, you will have to buy ticket(s) separate to the reservation and tickets are placed on sale from two months ahead of the travel date.
+(6) If you don't have a rail pass and want to travel in the panoramic cars, you can either:

-So note that you can book reservations more than 6 months before you can buy ticket.
+So note that you can book reservations more than 6 months before you can buy a ticket.

 (7) An option is to book the reservation for the panoramic cars online and then but your ticket(s) at the station, just prior to boarding.